 The purpose of this research is to investigate the thermal properties and structural integrity of a fly-ash brick that is layered with varying proportions of rice straw, specifically denoted as SB-1, SB-2, SB-3, SB-4, and SB-5 (representing 0%, 1%, 2%, 3%, and 4% of rice straw content, respectively).
-New urban areas built with straw bales give comfort at a low cost and reduce pollution generated by straw incineration Egyptians employed adobe blocks [composed of earth material (clay) and biological material (straw)] for architecture in ancient times.
-The performance of straw sandwiched clay brick is experimented in this study by analyzing the chemical property of straw sandwiched clay brick.
+New urban areas built with straw bales give comfort at a low cost and reduce pollution generated by straw incinerationEgyptians employed adobe blocks [composed of earth material (clay) and biological material (straw)] for architecture in ancient times.
+The performance of straw sandwiched clay brick is experimented in this study by analyzing the chemical property of straw to be utilized in brick, microstructure analysis, and mechanical and thermal conductivity of straw sandwiched clay brick.
 When the mechanical and thermal properties of the specimen were taken into account, 1 percent (SB-2) produced better results in both areas.
 Because it helps to meet the three dimensional aspects of sustainable development: environment, economy, and society, the concept of creating Eco-straw bale brick is an environmentally sustainable sound strategy.

-Keywords: Fly ash brick; mechanical properties; thermal properties with sandwiched clay; compressive strength; thermal conductivity
+Key words:Fly ash brick; mechanical properties; thermal properties with sandwiched clay; compressive strength; thermal conductivity